consult-tech-lab/ethicacare-ai/README.md

 As it evolves, the platform will serve as a robust, intuitive ally for modern healthcare research, enabling seamless documentation, secure collaboration, and scalable integration of AI devices across global health ecosystems.

-**Guided Walkthrough: Exploring Features, Workflow, and User Experience** Finally, users can access the User Guide in the app's sidebar, where a step-by-step walkthrough ensures that clinical staff can effectively navigate the system to enhance workflow efficiency and compliance.
+**Guided Walkthrough: Exploring Features, Workflow, and User Experience**

+Finally, users can now access the User Guide in the app's sidebar, providing a step-by-step walkthrough that helps clinical staff navigate the system effectively to improve workflow efficiency and compliance.
+Click the video below for a demonstration..

 https://github.com/user-attachments/assets/e5b6b57e-b348-4647-b47c-6e1c9068da73